xarzoa/upty/README.md

 # Upty

-Uptime monitor, Made for **Detonions**, Made on **Deta**.
+Uptime monitor for **Detonions**.

 ## Install

 [![Install on Deta](https://deta.space/buttons/dark.svg 'Deta.space')](https://deta.space/discovery/@xarzoa/upty)

+🍻**Deta's shipathon winner** for **best app icon**.

 **Notes**

-- Don't share your space app url with anyone.
-(We highly recommend to share custom domain.).
-If u don't have a custom domain just share `your-appurl/public` with anyone.
+- We do not recommend to share your `upty-x-random.deta.app` with anyone.
+Share your custom domain.
+- You have to use `upty-x-random.deta.app` to add/delete your monitors.
+- You can share `upty-x-random.deta.app/public`(not recommended) or `your-custom-domain.tld/public`.
-- Maybe unstable and maybe got some serious bugs rn.
-Wait until at least version 0.2.5 for stable update.
+- Still under development, Wait until atleast 0.5.0 for stable release.

-## Features
+## Key features

-- Public page (`your-public-domain/`, `your-appurl/public`*)
+- Public page.
+- More details about your page/url/ip.
+- Supports IPs.
-- No verificaton
+- No verificaton.
-- Public API
+- Public API.
-- Open source
+- Open source.
-- Discord webhook for notifications.
+- Discord notifications.

-* Not recommeded.
+- Dedicated timers for notifications and status checkers.

 ## FAQ

 **How things work?**

-Doing some magic with _deta actions_.
-(Open source, if you wanna sneakpeek)

-**How to setup?**
+Sending get requests to your urls using axios on a schedule.(OSS, if you wanna sneak-peek)

+**Setup?**

 - Install
 - Goto app
-- Add your monitor
+- Add a moniter
-- Yay!
-You're live.
+- You're live.

-**How can I change checking time**
+**I wanna to check my pages every 10mins.**

 - Goto space app settings
+- Goto schedules tab
+- Change **checking status** time to 10mins.

+**I wanna to check my pages every 2days.**

+- Goto space app settings
-- Goto actions tab
+- Goto schedules tab
-- Change action time for your need.
+- Change **sending alerts** time to 2days.

-**Do I have API access**
+**Is it safe to share my instance url with someone else?**

+No, But it's okay while u sharing `/public`.
+Unless page won't work.

+**Public api?**

 Yea, you can use,
  - `your-deta-app-url/api/getStatus` - Get status as Object
-- `your-deta-app-ur/api/getUrls` - Get your urls as Object
+ - `your-deta-app-url/api/getUrls` - Get your urls as Object

 ### Example request